Connecticut cold case murder of teen girl solved via DNA evidence, authorities say

 Spagnolo praised the detectives as "peerless."

 The chief didn’t specify what led investigators to Robinson but said they were aided by DNA evidence and forensic science, FOX 61 in Hartford reported.
-It wsn't clear how she ended up in the stairwell.
+It wasn't clear how she ended up in the stairwell.

 Investigators scoured the city after Keyworth’s murder, even traveling as far as Las Vegas in 2007 to interview someone about the case, but there were never any arrests.